 The Student Achievement Report includes an Academic Standing Decision and all courses with or without a formal assessment component.
 These reports are available at the end of each session via the Student Portal or those with decisions other than "Eligible to Continue" will be issued/mailed by the Registrar's Office.
 Marks are considered confidential information and, therefore, are not given out over the telephone under any circumstances.
 When inquiring about achievement, the Student Identification Number must be provided.

 Official transcripts contain the academic achievements of a student and bear the official stamp of the educational institution and are usually sent to a third party.
-Applicable fee will apply for transcript requests.
+Applicable fees apply for transcript requests.

-If you are applying online (for college: www.ontariocolleges.ca OR for university: www.ouac.on.ca) and are currently attending or previously attended an Ontario college or an Ontario university, you must request transcripts by completing the online ontariocolleges.ca or OUAC Transcript Request Form.
+If you are applying online to college (www.ontariocolleges.ca) or university (www.ouac.on.ca) and are currently attending or previously attended an Ontario college or university; to have your transcript transferred, you must complete the online ontariocolleges.ca or OUAC transcript request form.

-If you require an official Conestoga College transcript for other purposes, please complete the Request for Transcript Form (pdf) and send it to the Registrar's Office.
+If you require an official Conestoga College transcript for other purposes, complete the Request for Transcript form.

 Depending on the program, the official documents awarded by the Board of Governors in recognition of successful completion of a program are: